rocky-linux/documentation/docs/books/nvchad/template_chadrc.md

 local servers = { "html", "cssls", "tsserver", "clangd", "yamlls" }
 ```

 Changing the file, however, does not involve installing the related language server.
-This will have to be installed separately with *Mason*.
+This must be installed separately with *Mason*.
 The language server that provides support for *yaml* is [yaml-language-server](https://github.com/redhat-developer/yaml-language-server) which we will have to install with the command `:MasonInstall yaml-language-server`.
 At this point we will have, for example, control of the code written in the headers (*frontmatter*) of the Rocky Linux documentation pages.

 #### :material-language-lua: conform.lua

-This file takes care of configuring some features geared toward control and formatting of written code.
-Editing this file requires a bit more research for configuration than the previous file.
+ This file configures some features geared toward controlling and formatting written code.
+Editing this file requires more research for configuration than the previous one.
 An overview of the available components can be found on [the builtins page](https://github.com/stevearc/conform.nvim/tree/master?tab=readme-ov-file#formatters).

 Again, a table was created, the ==formatters_by_ft== table, in which to enter customizations: